Push vs Pull Inventory Management: What Should You Choose?

 How Pull Systems Work for Inventory Management

 Pull inventory management, also known as "make-to-order" or "just-in-time" (JIT) manufacturing, represents a lean approach where production is triggered by actual customer demand rather than forecasts.
+In a pull system, the manufacturing process begins only after a signal — such as a customer order or an inventory trigger — initiates replenishment.

-In a pull system, the manufacturing process begins only after a customer places an order.
-Rather than pushing products through the supply chain based on anticipated demand, products are "pulled" through production in response to specific customer requests.
+Rather than pushing products through the supply chain based on anticipated demand, products are "pulled" through production in response to specific customer requests or consumption signals.

 Pull systems are ideal for customized products, items with unpredictable demand, or goods with high unit values where overproduction would be particularly costly.
+This approach to push vs pull inventory replenishment is why lean manufacturers have consistently reduced waste and improved cash flow.

 Advantages of Pull Inventory Management

-1. Reduced Waste
+1. Reduced Waste and Inventory Costs

 2. Improved Cash Flow